dochy-ksti/munyorunyoru/readme.md

 For example, you can create [a domain-specific language with just a little coding](https://github.com/dochy-ksti/munyorunyoru/tree/master/src/samples/html_samples/sample3).

-You can write the conversation of Alice and Bob very efiiciently with the language.
+You can write the conversation of Alice and Bob very efiiciently with this language.
+Although it sounds silly, this type of task can happen in the real world.

 ## Generated HTML
 ![Screenshot of the HTML page created from the DSL.](dsl_sample.png)

-The main purpose of this library is to be used for writing data that is too large or too complex to write in JSON/TOML/YAML/etc..., so imagine a conversation between Alice and Bob that goes on long enough to become a 10k bytes of string.
+The main purpose of this library is to be used for writing data that is too large or too complex to write in JSON/TOML/YAML/etc..., so imagine a conversation between Alice and Bob that goes on long enough to become 10k bytes of string.
 This DSL is designed for such situations, but this sample couldn't be made that long.

 ## Munyo Source File
 ```